 Your mortgage is a big investment so you can make one of the most important purchases of your life.
 But it also can easily be one of the most expensive.
 Just because you need a mortgage to buy your dream home doesn’t mean there’s no room for negotiation to get the best possible price.
-Here’s how to get a lower interest rate in Los Angeles.
+Here’s how to get a lower interest rate in Riverside.

 KEEP A GOOD CREDIT SCORE

 The better your credit score, the better your interest rates.
 If you have a lower credit score, lenders see you as more of a risk and charge you a higher interest rate to protect their investment.

 Before you begin shopping for a home, get as much of your consumer and interest-bearing debt paid down as possible.
 Make sure any student, auto, and personal loans are current and get your credit card balances are as low as you can get them.

 By law, every adult in America is allowed a free credit report each year from each of the three reporting bureaus – Experian, Equifax, and TransUnion.
 In the year leading up to your planned purchase, request a report quarterly from one of the three reporting agencies to see how you fare.

 Just because you’ve gotten a quoted interest rate from a bank in Riverside doesn’t mean there aren’t better options out there.

 Sometimes, just shopping around at other banks, credit unions, and mortgage lenders can help you get a lower interest rate.
 Shopping around is easier now than it ever was before thanks to the availability of online banking information.

 If you’ve received a quote from a bank or mortgage lender, consider checking out a credit union.
 The interest rates at credit unions tend to be a little lower than with other lenders because they have lower fees than traditional banks.
 They’re also more apt to work with you if you have a below-average credit history.

 A great way to get a nice long-term payoff is to put the financial pain up front and pay more down on your mortgage.